 In \cite{Burii3}, \cite{CH} the special case of the above theorem, when $X_{i}=E_{d}$ was considered.

 \begin{Thm}[\cite{CH}, \cite{Burii3}] If $d=2,3,4,6$ then there exists a crepant resolution Consequently, $X_{d,n}:=\tyldaa{E_{d}^{n}/G_{d,n}}$ is an $n$-dimensional Calabi-Yau manifold. \end{Thm}

-In \cite{Burii3} we have computed Hodge numbers of the resulting varieties by using orbifold formula \ref{Formula} and a careful study of the action of $\phi_{i,d}$ on $\Fix(\phi_{i,d}^k)$.
+In \cite{Burii3} we have computed Hodge numbers of the resulting varieties by using the orbifold formula \ref{Formula} and a careful study of the action of $\phi_{i,d}$ on $\Fix(\phi_{i,d}^k)$.
 In the present paper we shall propose new approach which is much more general and allows for new applications.

-It is easy to see that if $X_{1}$ equals $S_d$ -- a $K3$ surface with purely non-symplectic automorphism of order $d,$ then the condition $\hyperref[assump]{\textup{\textbf{A\textit{d}}}}$ is automatically satisfied.
+One can see that if $X_{1}$ equals $S_d$ -- a $K3$ surface with purely non-symplectic automorphism of order $d,$ then the condition $\hyperref[assump]{\textup{\textbf{A\textit{d}}}}$ is automatically satisfied.
 Therefore as a special case of Theorem \ref{glowne} we have the following: